franciskafieh/obsidian-list-modified/README.md

 Example:

-Using these settings...
+Using these settings... (must see on GitHub, this won't display on Obsidian)

 ![plugin settings](preview/settings-preview.png)

-This is the result...
+This is the result... (must see on GitHub, this won't display on Obsidian x2)

 ![plugin demo gif](preview/obsidian-list-modified.gif)